katiexh-0751413/ENVIR460FinalProject/README.md

 # ENVIR460FinalProject
 This is my ENVIR 460 final project - a website that examines the power dynamics at play in the conservation of Yosemite National Park in California.
+Using the theoretical framework of Governmentality, the website will explore how the state, private organizations, and local communities negotiate power in decision-making processes related to the park’s preservation.
+Through the website, I am to identify any power imbalances and inequities that exist within the conservation efforts of Yosemite National Park and promote a better understanding of the complexities of conservation efforts.